What to wear for winter running and winter trail running tips

 Wearing multiple thin layers makes it much easier to control your temperature on the move than one warm jacket.
 Getting too hot in winter might not sound like a bad thing, but getting really sweaty can be dangerous if you cool down too quickly.
 Wearing multiple thin layers is also warmer as each layer you wear traps a thin layer of insulating air next to your body.

-Go deeper with our article on Dressing for the Winter Trail Running Season.
+Go deeper with our article on Dressing for the Winter Trail Running Season to understand how to build a versatile three-season layering system.

 Tip #2 – Breathability is king